Puerto Rico Electric Power Authority (PREPA) is prepared to

 wind farm, completed in 2012, is the largest in Puerto Rico.

-gas from north to south Puerto Rico.
-Switching power plants
+from north to south Puerto Rico.
+Switching power plants from

-from expensive fuel oil to cheaper natural gas will save
+expensive fuel oil to cheaper natural gas will save PREPA money in

-will cost $450 million, including the conversion of oil-fired
+million, including the conversion of oil-fired power plants to

 In 2012 PREPA signed a 20-year power purchase agreement with